ANIMALS, FAITH AND COMPASSION INITIATIVE

 Making “Animals and Compassion” Behind the Scenes

-From concept to completion, this project quickly became one of the most complex undertakings to date for The Guibord Center.
+From concept to completion, this project quickly became one of The Guibord Center’s most complex undertakings to date.